2101dudu/Proof-of-Work-Blockchain/README.md

-# blockchain

 This repo documents my journey on learning how to create a solid blockchain using GO.
-The README will be written as I go along, and the information may change during its writting.
+The README will be written as I go along, and the information may change during its writing.

 # Intro